 According to Yoh’s grandfather, Yohmei, a shaman king, can meet the “greatest king of spirit” commonly known as God.
 Thus, he can convey the wishes of the almighty to the masses to maintain the harmony of the land to prevent the people from blindly following their desires and heading down a path of destruction.
 Shaman kings have gone down as saviors in the chronicles of humans.
 In direct words, he becomes the messenger of God and will gain the power to reshape the world.

-Yoh’s desire to become a Shaman King begins out of curiosity, and it remains a matter of confusion for Season 1.
+Yoh’s desire to become a Shaman King begins out of curiosity, and it remains a matter of confusion for Season 1 Part 1.
 While his goal remains the same, his motive sways like a pendulum.
 Initially, he wants to become a Shaman King so that he can chill all day.
 You’s fiance, Anna Kyoyama, describes his lack of extremity as a basis of Yoh’s freedom of mind.
 He doesn’t feel responsible, and thus he can do anything.

 But during the battle with necromancer Faust, Yoh loses his first battle, and the loss affects his core.
 He accepts that his carefree attitude was just a defense mechanism to protect himself from overthinking about winning and losing.
 Still, his heart hurts more than he imagined when he has lost.
 Maybe, to become a Shaman King is essential to him.
 If the title goes in the wrong hands, all the people Yoh loves will be in danger.
 And as we know, with great power comes great responsibility and Yoh is ready to take it.

-‘Shaman King’ Season 1: Ending, Explained
+‘Shaman King’ Part 1: Ending, Explained

 Before leaving Tokyo, Yoh and his gang of Shamans helped Tao Ren escape his father, Tao En’s captivity.
 In the combat, Ren defeated his father, and his feelings of sadness faded a bit.
 Before leaving Mt.Jiaoshan, Tao En gave his son, a family heirloom, a lighting sword to help him in the ultimate battle.
 The team was ready to leave Tokyo and their friends/family behind for an uncertain future.